rotundasoftware/sass-css-stream/README.md

 sass-css-stream
 ===============

 A sass to css stream wrapper around [node-sass](https://github.com/andrew/node-sass).

+Takes a file argument and an optional opts argument that is passed through to node-sass.
 Returns a [through stream](https://github.com/dominictarr/through) that has sass contents written in and outputs the compiled css.

-Can be used as a sass to css transform for [parcelify](https://github.com/rotundasoftware/parcelify).
+Can be as a [parcelify](https://github.com/rotundasoftware/parcelify) or [cartero](https://github.com/rotundasoftware/cartero) transform.

 #example
 ```javascript